abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 ### Add the New Microservice to the Solution Runner

-We should add the new microservice to the solution runner [profile](../../studio/running-applications.md#profile) for running application in the ABP Studio.
+We should add the new microservice to the solution runner [profile](../../studio/running-applications.md#profile) for running applications in the ABP Studio.
 You can follow the steps explained in the [Solution Runner](../../studio/running-applications.md#c-application) document to add the new microservice to the solution runner profile.
-Afterwards you can start the new microservice by selecting the new microservice in the solution runner.
+Afterwards, you can start the new microservice by selecting it in the solution runner.

 ![product-service-solution-runner](images/product-service-solution-runner.png)